Ezequiel Duran Player Props: Rangers vs. Tigers

 Ezequiel Duran At The Plate

-- Duran is hitting .315 with 14 doubles, a triple, nine home runs and nine walks.
+- Duran has 14 doubles, a triple, 10 home runs and nine walks while batting .319.

-- In 25 of 59 games this season, he has scored, and five of those games included multiple runs.
+- In 16.7% of his games this year, he has gone deep, and 4.5% of his trips to the dish.

+- Duran has driven home a run in 19 games this season (31.7%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.